Skip to content

 Shrimp Stock

-The stock abundance for pink, white and brown shrimp is driven by environmental factors not the parental stock of the species.
+The stock abundance for pink, white, and brown shrimp is driven by environmental factors, not the parental stock of the species.
 A parental stock size where overfishing would occur has not been identified.
-Federal and State scientist believe that shrimp would not face over shrimping at much higher catch rates than those observed over the past decade.
+Federal and State scientists believe that shrimp would not face overfishing at much higher catch rates than those observed over the past decade.
 This is due to the rapid reproduction and short life spans.

 Most NGOs and rating systems are satisfied with the shrimp stock levels and do not consider it a concern for the Gulf and South Atlantic Fishery.